February 24, 2025

 • Set credit terms strategically: Businesses should define clear payment terms upfront, requiring partial payments for large invoices or specifying late fees where legally enforceable.

-• Have a system for handling late payments: Include soft reminders, escalation, and clearly defined late fees where applicable.
+• Have a system for handling late payments: Include soft reminders, escalation, and clearly defined late fees on invoices where applicable.
 If payment delays persist, try implementing payment plans, account holds, or formal demand notices before considering legal action.

 By addressing overdue invoices methodically, businesses can recover more payments while preserving customer relationships.